 There are plenty of flexible, easy ways to fuel your quiet time with God.
-Glorify, for example, is filled with inspiring content designed to make reflecting with God effortless and easy.
+The Glorify App is filled with inspiring content designed to make reflecting with God effortless and easy.

 The key, though, is to make your time set aside for Christian contemplation into a habit.
 Consistency and commitment are the key to turning something into a habit.
 Why not try committing to a ten minute burst of quiet time with God every morning for a couple of weeks?
 Whether that means setting your alarm a little earlier or lining up a podcast to listen to on your commute.